josemarluedke/docfy/packages/ember/docs/writing-demos.md

 ## Preview Template

-When writing documentation in Ember apps, we might want to write some template code to demonstrate how to use a component, while having the code been executed as well.
+When writing documentation in Ember apps, we might want to write some template code to demonstrate how to use a component whilst also having the code executed to embed the same template into the rendered markdown.
 Creating a demo markdown might be too much of an effort; for this purpose, Docfy has another feature called `preview-template`.
-It will extract the template from the markdown code block then it will create a template only component.
+It will extract the template from the markdown code block and create a component backed by an empty Glimmer component class to provide a `this` context so helpers such as `mut` or `set` can be used within the demonstration.
 It will also add the code snippet so users can see the code.

 Below is an example of how it works: